-If you operate a restaurant establishment (This link will open a new window), you are subject to mandatory billing measures.
-If you operate a restaurant, a business that provides catering services or a bar (This link will open a new window), you must comply with the measures.
+If you operate a restaurant establishment, you are subject to mandatory billing measures.
+If you operate a restaurant, a business that provides catering services or a bar, you must comply with the measures.

 You may be considered the operator of a restaurant establishment in the following situations:

 - You operate a place laid out to ordinarily provide, for consideration, meals for consumption on the premises, including beverages sold alone (for example, a restaurant, bar or reception hall).

 - You obtain a reunion permit (issued under the Act respecting liquor permits) authorizing the sale of alcoholic beverages during an event.